ehwan/lua_rust/README.md

 ```
 $ cargo run
 ```
-will start lua interpreter.
+will start lua REPL.
+Note that this executable is not `cargo publish`ed.

-No command line arguments are supported yet, some(many) of std functions are not implemented yet.